Choose a Database Engine upgrade method

 Reporting Services encryption keys: An important part of report server configuration is creating a backup copy of the symmetric key used for encrypting sensitive information.
 A backup copy of the key is required for many routine operations, and enables you to reuse an existing report server database in a new installation.
 For more information, see Back Up and Restore Reporting Services Encryption Keys and Upgrade and Migrate Reporting Services

-Once the new SQL Server environment has the same system objects as the existing environment, you then migrate the user databases from the existing system to the SQL Server instance in a manner that will minimize downtime on the existing system.
-You accomplish the database migration either using backup and restore, or by repointing LUNs if you are in a SAN environment.
+Once the new SQL Server environment has the same system objects as the existing environment, you then migrate the user databases from the existing system to the SQL Server instance in a manner that minimizes downtime on the existing system.
+You accomplish the database migration either using backup and restore, or by repointing LUNs if you're in a SAN environment.
 The steps for both methods are indicated in the following diagrams.

-After migrating the user database(s), you point new users to the new SQL Server instance using one of several methods (for example, renaming the server, using a DNS entry, modifying connection strings).
-The new installation approach reduces risk and downtime as compared to an in-place upgrade, and facilitates hardware and operating system upgrades in conjunction with the upgrade to SQL Server.
+After migrating user databases, you point new users to the new SQL Server instance using one of several methods (for example, renaming the server, using a DNS entry, and modifying connection strings).
+The new installation approach reduces risk and downtime as compared to an in-place upgrade, and facilitates hardware and operating system upgrades with the upgrade to SQL Server.

 For example, you may use this approach to upgrade: